-- Enroll in RAYSIP and make your initial investment elections. - Set up or change your password. - Name or change your beneficiary(ies). - Check or change your current payroll deduction amount (in increments of 1%). - Review/request fund prospectuses/investment facts and obtain other information on the plan's core investment options, including current prices, expense ratios and historical performance information (real-time market updates available online only). - · Review or change how your current contributions are being invested. - Enroll in or change your investments through Fidelity BrokerageLink. - Enroll in or change your preferences in an Edelman Financial Engines program. - Check your current account balance. - Obtain information about your transaction history. - Initiate and track the progress of a rollover contribution from another qualified plan. - Obtain information about loans, including the outstanding balance. - Initiate a new loan. - Initiate an in-service withdrawal (hardship, after-tax or upon reaching age 591/2).
+- Enroll in RAYSIP and make your initial investment elections. - Set up or change your password. - Name or change your beneficiary(ies). - Check or change your current payroll deduction amount (in increments of 1%). - Review/request fund prospectuses/investment facts and obtain other information on the plan's core investment options, including current prices, expense ratios and historical performance information (real-time market updates available online only). - Review or change how your current contributions are being invested. - Enroll in or change your investments through Fidelity BrokerageLink. - Enroll in or change your preferences in an Edelman Financial Engines program. - Check your current account balance(s). - Obtain information about your transaction history. - Elect the automatic "spillover" feature so you can continue making RAYSIP contributions on an after-tax basis and receiving any applicable company match if you reach the pre-tax/Roth 401(k) contribution limit (for details, see IRC Limits on Contributions later in this section). - Initiate and track the progress of a rollover contribution from another qualified plan. - Obtain information about loans, including the outstanding balance. - Initiate a new loan. - Initiate an in-service withdrawal (hardship, after-tax, company match, if applicable, or upon reaching age 591⁄2).